 A couple of comments are warranted before proceeding.
 First, the evidence for sex differences in the senses of taste and smell are at best mixed, and the explanations include corresponding sex differences in lived experience.
-This leads to the direct possibility that the sex segregation in occupations due to some other factor leads to the measured sex differences in the senses of taste and smell.
+This leads to the possibility that the sex segregation in occupations due to some other factor leads to the measured sex differences in the senses of taste and smell.

-Second, in the area of motor skills, as noted above a way to organize the sex differences is in the categories of fine and gross motor skills.
+Second, as noted above, a way to organize the sex differences in motor skills is in the categories of fine and gross motor skills.
 Many of the skills and aptitudes with a documented female advantage are considered fine motor skills and, as Halpern (2012) observes, many studies support such a generalization.
 The DOT categories of fingering, finger dexterity, handling and motor coordination-the ability to coordinate eyes and hands or fingers with speed and accuracy-are more clearly associated with this category.
 Eye-hand-foot coordination-the coordination of hands and feet with visual stimulae-we view to involve arm and leg coordination which are gross motor abilities.
 Clerical perception-the ability to perceive details in tabular or verbal input-has been long associated with the female advantage in perceptual motor skills, but also, controversially, has been used to argue females are better suited for clerical jobs.
-Finally, we are agnostic about the coding of manual dexterity, which involves working with both arms (a male advantage) and hands (a female advantage).
+Finally, we are agnostic about the coding of manual dexterity, which involves working with both arms (a male advantage) and hands (a female advantage).11 crawling, talking and reaching.
+We also exclude the aptitude form perception (the ability to perceive pertinent detail in pictures and graphs) and the physical demands accommodation (the adjustment of the eye to bring things into focus), and field of vision.

-To assess the relative importance of sensory, motor and spatial skills compared to other explanations of occupational gender segregation, we also attempt to capture an occupation's i) overall physical demands, ii) math and verbal skill requirements, iii) people/things orientation, iv) degree of risk and competitiveness and v) time flexibility.
-As outlined in our review of the occupational segregation literature, all of these factors may be related to men and women's occupational choices.
+To assess the importance of sensory, motor and spatial skills relative to other explanations of occupational gender segregation, we also attempt to capture an occupation's i) overall physical demands, ii) math and verbal skill requirements, iii) people/things orientation, iv) degree of risk and competitiveness and v) time flexibility.
+As outlined above, all of these factors may be related to men and women's occupational choices.